onedanshow/spree-subscribe/README.md

 * Email customers when a re-order is shipped?
 * Extend Spree API to handle subscriptions?
 * Move Intervalable#time_title to a helper so can use time_unit_symbol to pull from localization
+* Extend Spree::Admin::SubscriptionsController to include filtering and sorting

 Testing
 -------